JoeyBest/JoeyBest/README.md

 - 📚 I completed my Data Analytics Training from AiCore

-- 🤔 I’m looking for a Data Analyst Role in the Tech Sector!
+- 🤔 I’m looking for a Data Analyst Role in the Finance, Medical or Tech Sector!

 - 💬 Ask me about my **EDA Loans Project**